mwpowellhtx/GeniusCode.Components.Console/README.md

 from the rest of your application.
 However, this topic is beyond the scope of this repository.

-## NuGet Deployment

-I am currently deploying through the [NuGet Gallery](https://www.nuget.org/) for purposes of distribution.
-You are welcome to add this dependency through NuGet, download the source, or whatever.

 ## Target Environments

 At present Extensions is targeting several .NET framework versions for